 September 22, 1976 The 38 foot sailboat Tigar Lil’ disappeared with three people aboard between Seward and Seattle.
 Wreckage was found along Montague Island.
 The body of Bert Stroud was found on Kayak Island.
 Lost were owner Donald Lowcock (65), his wife Catherine (61) of Anchorage and Bert Stroud (68) of Seattle.

 September 28, 1976 One person was lost when one of two unnamed boats carrying 14 clam diggers swamped in Chinitna Bay near Homer.

-November 1, 1976 Two men were lost when the fishing vessel Vina capsized and washed ashore at Cedar Pass south of Sitka.
+November 1, 1976 Donald Davis (19) and Laura Higbee (17) were lost when the fishing vessel Vina capsized and washed ashore at Cedar Pass south of Sitka.

-November 7, 1976 An unnamed skiff capsized and two men drowned near Narrow Cape south of Kodiak.
+November 7, 1976 An unnamed skiff capsized and Carter Eugene Smyth and his son Lane Nelson Smyth drowned near Narrow Cape south of Kodiak.

 8 Replies to “Alaska Commercial Fishing and other Maritime Losses of 1976”

 Fished with the McRae Family that summer, The Deep Sea was our Tender.

 I missed the boat or would have been with them.

 I was married to Don Fox and fished in Uganda Bay with the McRae family .Valerie and I grew up together in Montana.We we’re also supposed to be on that boat but decided to wait out the weather and take the mail plane home.Such a tragedy.